Todaricli/tonytli-portfolio/README.md

 <img width="580" alt="image" src="https://github.com/UOA-CS732-SE750-Students-2024/cs732-assignment-Todaricli/assets/130806678/109b2e0b-ff4a-4864-bf21-5bb0803189c4">

 # PROJECT INTRODUCTION
+**Note:** Only some of the key aspects are conveyed here

 ## 1. Routing
+- ### Overall structure
-When inspect the code for this app, you will able to find a block of code as shown below, these are the [navlink](my-first-web-portfolio/src/routes/+layout.svelte) on the top of the webpage, it also conveys the overall struture of this web portfolio
+When inspect the code for this app, you will able to find a block of code as shown below, these are the [navlinks](my-first-web-portfolio/src/routes/+layout.svelte) on the top of the webpage, it also conveys the overall struture of this web portfolio
 ```
 	<nav class="w-1/2 flex flex-row justify-evenly">
 		<a class="hover:translate-y-3" href="/">Home</a>